 How to Position Yourself as a Winner and Win in Different Situations

 You see successful people around you, on social media and TV.
 Lawyers who win cases.
 Athletes who get gold medals.
-Artists who win talent competitions.
+Singers who win talent competitions.

 Are you wondering how do they do it?

 Most people believe that successful people have talent, but they don’t have it.
 Nothing can be done — end of the story.